Robust earnings help European shares extend rally ahead of ECB

 European stocks have rallied strongly since the start of the year, boosted by the prospect of quantitative easing.
 The FTSEurofirst 300 index is up 14 percent in 2015, outpacing Wall Street, where the S&P 500 is up 1.9 percent over the same period.

-Miners bucked the trend on Thursday, with Rio Tinto down 2.3 percent, after China announced an economic growth target for 2015 of around 7 percent and said it would boost government spending, signalling that the lowest rate of expansion for a quarter of a century was the “new normal” for the world’s No.2 economy.
+Miners bucked the trend on Thursday, with Anglo American down 0.9 percent, after China announced an economic growth target for 2015 of around 7 percent and said it would boost government spending, signalling that the lowest rate of expansion for a quarter of a century was the “new normal” for the world’s No.2 economy.

 Europe bourses in 2015: link.reuters.com/pap87v